 Underscoring the importance of wide audiences seeking and finding disabled writers’ and artists’ works, effective June 2020, Wordgathering began publishing work under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license, which allows readers to view/access, download, and share the work (with proper attribution), but nothing else, without permission of the creator; all other rights remain with the creator.
 Please visit Frequently Asked Questions about Open Access, our Creative Commons license, and Fair Use for more information.
 If you have questions or concerns about this license, please contact us at firstname.lastname@example.org.

 Wordgathering was founded in March 2007 by members of the Inglis House Poetry Workshop, a collaborative of writers with disabilities who reside at Inglis House in Philadelphia, Pa.
 The workshop, established in 1998, met weekly, sharing and critiquing poetry for almost two decades.
 The collaborative worked to promote the writing of poets with disabilities through the annual Inglis House Poetry Contest and its chapbook productions.
-Michael Northen served as Editor-in-Chief from the journal’s founding in March 2007 until December 2019, when Diane R. Wiener began in the role.
+Michael Northen served as Editor-in-Chief from the journal’s founding in March 2007 until January 2020, when Diane R. Wiener assumed the role.
+(Michael and Diane co-edited the December 2019 issue.)

 Wordgathering is hosted and made possible through a collaboration between the Office of Interdisciplinary Programs and Outreach at Syracuse University’s Burton Blatt Institute and the Syracuse University Libraries.
 Wordgathering is proudly affiliated with the Disability Literature Consortium, a group of small literary magazines for writers with disabilities.